BestTimesToVisit.com Logo

 Walking

-Salzburg's historic center (Altstadt) is compact and incredibly walkable, making it the best way to truly soak in the atmosphere.
-Most major sights like Mozart's Birthplace, the Hohensalzburg Fortress, and Mirabell Palace are within easy strolling distance of each other.
+Salzburg's historic Old Town (Altstadt) is incredibly compact and best explored on foot.
+Most major attractions like Mozart's Birthplace, Salzburg Cathedral, and Mirabell Palace are within easy walking distance of each other.

 Bicycle Rental